colinkingswood/colinkingswood.github.io/_posts/2017-02-25-Model-Form-Customisation.md

 When you want to do something that doesn't fit the standard way of using it, then it gets a bit trickier, but it's possible to do quite a lot of customisation.

-I have been building a new JobSite for European Bartender School to relpace the old one.
-We want to take the data from the previous site and populate the new site with that data, which is fine, except the data in the old version isn't particularly clean.

-So in my models I have a Venue model with a related Address object.
-Address is also used by the jobseekers, which is why it got it's own table (complete with lots of nulls to deal with the data from the old site).

-       graduate >--- address ---< venue >---< venue_contacts

-Here are some things that I wanted to customise on the form.
+Here are some things that I wanted to customise on my form.

   * use a different widget from the dafult for that field type.
   * add some extra classes to the form elements for styling.